 Health Care Analytics for Patient Outcomes

-In 2022, a NHS hospital, based in Leeds, collaborated with Metical Technologies to develop a predictive analytics model for sepsis.
+In 2022, a NHS hospital, based in London, collaborated with Metical Technologies to develop a predictive analytics model for sepsis.

 Sepsis is a potentially life-threatening condition caused by the body’s response to an infection.
 Early detection and treatment are critical for improving patient outcomes and reducing mortality rates.